python/cpython/Doc/library/email.mime.rst

    A subclass of :class:`~email.mime.base.MIMEBase`, this is an intermediate base class for MIME messages that are not :mimetype:`multipart`.
-The primary purpose of this class is to prevent the use of the :meth:`attach` method, which only makes sense for :mimetype:`multipart` messages.
-If :meth:`attach` is called, a :exc:`~email.errors.MultipartConversionError` exception is raised.
+The primary purpose of this class is to prevent the use of the :meth:`~email.message.Message.attach` method, which only makes sense for :mimetype:`multipart` messages.
+If :meth:`~email.message.Message.attach` is called, a :exc:`~email.errors.MultipartConversionError` exception is raised.